MFRM student excited about opportunities, possibilities in risk management

 Chen also said that the close-knit class — which included graduates from various undergraduate programs — learned an impressive amount from each other.

-“People look at problems from different angles — someone with an accounting background might study the balance sheet while a mathematician might focus on macroeconomics,” he elaborates.
+“People look at problems from different angles — someone with an accounting background might study the balance sheet while an economist might focus on macroeconomics,” he elaborates.
 “In group work, we would come up with really great ideas that I wouldn’t have developed on my own.”

 Taking on risk, in the real world